Bismillah Ar-Rahman Ir-Raheem (In the Name of Allah, The Most Merciful, The Most Beneficent)

 Summary

-It’s okay to to disagree with how Muhammad ibn Abd al-Wahhab did things, to criticise the Salafi or their scholars, to criticise how the Kingdom of Saudi Arabia does things, to think they have an ideological problem that needs fixing or to have fundamental disagreements between each other, but maligning others by calling them by false names is unbecoming of a Muslim and fraught with error.
-Instead, our language should be precise and accurate.
-Reasonable discussion, intellectual education and debate needs to happen for any of us to benefit or solve the problems that plague our global community.
+It’s okay to disagree with how Muhammad ibn Abd al-Wahhab did things, to criticise the Salafi or their scholars, to criticise how the Kingdom of Saudi Arabia does things, to think they have an ideological problem that needs fixing, or to have fundamental disagreements between each other—but maligning others by calling them by false names is unbecoming of a Muslim and fraught with error.

-The term ‘Wahhabi’ is a manufactured-from-history and inaccurate name created by people with the intent to malign.
-It is incoherent, divisive and slanderous.
+The term “Wahhabi” is a manufactured-from-history and inaccurate name created by people with the intent to malign.
+It is incoherent, divisive, and slanderous.
 If one is a Muslim and sincere in their faith, they should ask themselves if this is the kind of thing Allah would want us to be doing.
-I suspect, He wouldn’t.
+I suspect He wouldn’t.

-Invite to the way of your Lord with wisdom and good instruction, and argue with them in a way that is best.
-Indeed, your Lord is most knowing of who has strayed from His way, and He is most knowing of who is [rightly] guided.
-Qur’an 16:125
+“Invite to the way of your Lord with wisdom and good instruction, and argue with them in a way that is best.
+Indeed, your Lord is most knowing of who has strayed from His way, and He is most knowing of who is [rightly] guided.” — Qur’an 16:125

 Long History of Islamic Art